-Talks about virtual reality during the development of Into Yourself, Fall
+Talks about virtual reality and Into Yourself, Fall

 Anish Kapoor’s first virtual reality work Into Yourself, Fall takes users on a journey through the human body, experiencing the sensation of falling into yourself via the immersive headset.
 Kapoor’s work seeks to simulate vertigo as a descent inside the human body, depicting a labyrinth of the inner workings of the self.
 Starting the journey in a forest scene, in a clearing surrounded by trees, viewers encounter a large black void in the ground.
 Users then travel through a complex series of tunnels with walls that appear to be made of sinewy flesh and muscle.
 With this work, Kapoor invites users to experience a surreal sensation of exploring the unknown, with viewers losing themselves in another realm.